dotaheor/unify-Go-builtin-and-custom-generics/use-package-as-gen.md

 ```

 The `( ... // assure lines )` part is optional.
 It doesn't need to present if no constraints are required for type parameters.
+(The `assure` keyword might be not essential.)

+The `{... // Go 1 code }` can also be omitted, in which case the `( ... // assure lines )` part must present.
+For such a case, a named contract/constaint is defined.

 In other words, a custom generic are declared as mini-package in a single source file.